dmlc/xgboost/doc/model.md

 =============================
 XGBoost is short for "Extreme Gradient Boosting", where the term "Gradient Boosting" is proposed in the paper _Greedy Function Approximation: A Gradient Boosting Machine_, Friedman.
 Based on this original model.
 This is a tutorial on boosted trees, most of content are based on this [slide](http://homes.cs.washington.edu/~tqchen/pdf/BoostedTree.pdf) by the author of xgboost.

 The GBM(boosted trees) has been around for really a while, and there are a lot of materials on the topic.
 This tutorial tries to explain boosted trees in a self-contained and principled way of supervised learning.
-We think this explaination is cleaner, more formal, and motivates the variant used in xgboost.
+We think this explanation is cleaner, more formal, and motivates the variant used in xgboost.

 Elements of Supervised Learning
 -------------------------------
 XGBoost is used for supervised learning problems, where we use the training data ``$ x_i $`` to predict a target variable ``$ y_i $``.
-Before we get dived into trees, let us start from reviwing the basic elements in supervised learning.
+Before we dive into trees, let us start by reviewing the basic elements in supervised learning.

 ### Model and Parameters
 The ***model*** in supervised learning usually refers to the mathematical structure on how to given the prediction ``$ y_i $`` given ``$ x_i $``.
 For example, a common model is *linear model*, where the prediction is given by ``$ \hat{y}_i = \sum_j w_j x_{ij} $``, a linear combination of weighted input features.
 The prediction value can have different interpretations, depending on the task.
-For example, it can be logistic transformed to get the probability of postitive class in logistic regression, it can also be used as ranking score when we want to rank the outputs.
+For example, it can be logistic transformed to get the probability of positive class in logistic regression, and it can also be used as ranking score when we want to rank the outputs.

 The ***parameters*** are the undermined part that we need to learn from data.
 In linear regression problem, the parameters are the co-efficients ``$ w $``.
 Usually we will use ``$ \Theta $`` to denote the parameters.

-### Object Function : Training Loss + Regularization
+### Objective Function : Training Loss + Regularization

 Based on different understanding or assumption of ``$ y_i $``, we can have different problems as regression, classification, ordering, etc.
 We need to find a way to find the best parameters given the training data.
 In order to do so, we need to define a so called ***objective function***, to measure the performance of the model under certain set of parameters.

-A very important about objective functions, is they ***must always*** contains two parts: training loss and regularization.
+A very important fact about objective functions, is they ***must always*** contains two parts: training loss and regularization.

 ```math
 Obj(\Theta) = L(\Theta) + \Omega(\Theta)